jlmann-web-1/sporclone/INSTRUCTIONS.md

 1. Save the game.html, sporclone.js, and main.css files to your dated Sporclone directory.
 If you preview the game.html file now, you'll see that it is an unstyled and non-functioning quiz on South Carolina mountain peaks.

-2. Change the name of the game.html file so that it reflects the name of your puzzle.
+~~2.
+Change the name of the game.html file so that it reflects the name of your puzzle.
 Be sure that your file name is in all lowercase letters.
-Use underscores instead of spaces.
+Use underscores instead of spaces.~~

 ### Part 2 - Quiz Appearance